Captain Medwin set down his spoon and looked at Faolan. “Plan for what?”

 “For pay.”
 Faolan moved through the brush silently.
 “Now, try to step where I step, and don’t disturb the brush any more than you have to.”

-Badger sniffed at each of the first two game trails for signs of human traffic, but didn’t find any.
+Badger sniffed at each of the first two game trails for signs of human traffic, but he did not find any.
 At least one man clearly used the third trail.
-Faolan immediately looked around for
+Faolan glanced around for a place

-a place to wait.
+to wait.
 “Over here.”
 He moved into the brush on one side of the trail.
-“We’ll wait for the watcher to go by and then follow him.”
+“We’ll wait for the watcher to go by and follow him.”

 Gutter looked up and down the trail.
 “Why not follow the trail?”